 If you have a non-emergency health problem while you are on the waiting list for a family clinician, or even if you have one, but cannot arrange an immediate appointment with your family clinic, you can go to a walk-in clinic for medical attention.
 [See Related Resources]

-The walk-in clinics operate on the first-come-first-serve basis, and there is no need to arrange an appointment.
+The walk-in clinics operate on a first-come-first-serve basis, and there is no need to arrange an appointment.
 Registration usually starts about half an hour before the clinic opens.
 A clinic might close early if the maximum patient capacity has been reached.

 Family and Community Health Centres